Worldwide Support for Development

-Worldwide Support for Development (世界開発協力機構, Sekai Kaihatsu Kyōryoku Kikō) (WSD) is a not for profit organization in Japan.
+Worldwide Support for Development (世界開発協力機構, Sekai Kaihatsu Kyōryoku Kikō) is a not for profit organization in Japan.

 History

 Worldwide Support for Development was registered as a specified non-profit juridical person (NPO) by The Metropolitan Tokyo in 2008.
 It is aimed to assist disadvantaged people and to support international cooperation, social welfare, universities and academic institutions.
 WSD has hitherto organized three World Opinion Leaders Summits as international conference, inviting Tony Blair, Bill Clinton, and Colin Powell.

 It has also co-organized World Sports Summit for Peace in Tokyo together with the International Sports Promotion Society, a general incorporated association, and also has held charity concerts.